bernardoduarte/awesome-version-managers/readme.md

 ### Unity

 - [uvm](https://github.com/Larusso/unity-version-manager) - A tool which allows to install and manage multiple Unity versions on a system from the command-line that is also compatible with Unity-Hub.

+### Godot

+- [Godots](https://github.com/MakovWait/godots) - An app that manages your Godot versions and projects with support for all platforms while also allowing for theming.

 ## Contributing